 Discharge from a cleaning cycle

-Powerful suction is required to pull particles from the screen during the backwash cycle.
+Strong velocity is required to pull particles from the screen during the backwash cycle.
 The finer the particles, the more power required.
-This power cannot be realized unless the suction scanner nozzles come into direct contact with the screen.
+This power cannot be realized unless the scanner nozzles come into direct contact with the screen.
 Contact must be firm enough to capture all accumulated particles, yet gentle enough not to damage the screen over the course of tens of thousands of cleaning cycles.

-Without contact, the turbulence in a water environment will decimate the suction power.
+Without contact, the turbulence in a water environment will decimate the strength of velocity.
 With even a fraction of an inch distance from the screen, cross currents will assure that part of the dirt load, intended to be removed, will instead re-enter the filtration chamber.
 This will cause a backwash loop.
 The system will continually try to clean the screen, but be unable to do so.

 Manufactured to our specifications by STF Filtros (Monzon, Spain), a worldwide company with decades of experience in the screen filtration industry, Omicron technology provides both the sufficient screen surface area for the filtration degree offered and the essential mechanisms to restore screens to a fully clean state after every backwash cycle.

 The cleaning nozzles make direct contact with the screen, assuring that backwash water velocity is directed entirely into the scanner.